Zeryther/Zeryther/README.md

 # About Me

 My name is Mehdi, known as Zeryther on the internet.
-I am a Software and Web Developer from Germany.
+I am a Software and Web Developer from Germany, as well as a freelance Translator and Localizer.

 Welcome to my GitHub Profile 👋